 Are you bothered by stray or unexpected animals getting into your house?
 Smart dog doors can be the solution for you.
 Going over some of the advantages of a smart dog door may help you decide if it’s right for you.

 It’s an almost effortless way to avoid all kinds of animals, wildlife, or neighborhood pets from entering your home while keeping your house locked uptight.

 It can work in a few different ways:

-- Identifying your pet using it’s existing microchip.
+- Identify your pet using its existing microchip.

 - Using a special collar.

 - Facial recognition scanner.

-Advantages of a smart dog door with and other animals
+Advantages of a smart dog door with other animals

 It’s surprising how many stray visitors you can get